Obstruction

 lmb

-Reply to crappycolondiaries
+Reply to CrappyColon

 She also has the internal pacemaker or stimulator.

 She's at a research hospital.
 Her GI and colon surgeon are supposed to be great.
-I don't believe they know what caused her Gastroparesis.
+I don't believe they know what caused her gastroparesis.
 No diabetes.
 I do believe there were so many years of suffering before she was diagnosed that a lot of damage was done prior to diagnosis.
-I won't go iinto it, but there were reasons that she was not taken care of.
+I won't go into it, but there were reasons that she was not taken care of.
 She has no colon/large intestine.
-Apparently her small intestine is functioning at a low level.
+Apparently, her small intestine is functioning at a low level.
 I didn't put it together, but now knowing how long our small intestine is, she must have lost some of it previously.
-She is pretty careful of her diet.
+She is pretty careful with her diet.
 No raw fruits/veggies, salads, etc. I really don't understand the difference between an ileostomy bag and a colostomy bag.
 Why is one done over the other?

 Does it sound like I've understood what she's saying?

-There is a lot I don't understand about Gastroparesis.
-Mine was probably from a prior abdominal surgery-- perhaps my gastric bypass or having my gall bladder removed.
+There is a lot I don't understand about gastroparesis.
+Mine was probably from a prior abdominal surgery—perhaps my gastric bypass or having my gallbladder removed.

 lmb

-Reply to crappycolondiaries
+Reply to CrappyColon

 She also has the internal pacemaker or stimulator.

 She's at a research hospital.
 Her GI and colon surgeon are supposed to be great.
-I don't believe they know what caused her Gastroparesis.
+I don't believe they know what caused her gastroparesis.
 No diabetes.
 I do believe there were so many years of suffering before she was diagnosed that a lot of damage was done prior to diagnosis.
-I won't go iinto it, but there were reasons that she was not taken care of.
+I won't go into it, but there were reasons that she was not taken care of.
 She has no colon/large intestine.
-Apparently her small intestine is functioning at a low level.
+Apparently, her small intestine is functioning at a low level.
 I didn't put it together, but now knowing how long our small intestine is, she must have lost some of it previously.
-She is pretty careful of her diet.
+She is pretty careful with her diet.
 No raw fruits/veggies, salads, etc. I really don't understand the difference between an ileostomy bag and a colostomy bag.
 Why is one done over the other?

 Does it sound like I've understood what she's saying?

-There is a lot I don't understand about Gastroparesis.
-Mine was probably from a prior abdominal surgery-- perhaps my gastric bypass or having my gall bladder removed.
+There is a lot I don't understand about gastroparesis.
+Mine was probably from a prior abdominal surgery—perhaps my gastric bypass or having my gallbladder removed.

 lmb